| Who really performed live on stage at the

 a gorgeous edifice on Telegraph Avenue.
 The structure is still

+there, but faded, worn and unoccupied.
 Stage spectacles in the grand manner were

 the forte of Fanchon and Marco.
 Handsome, talented Hermie